Kent State shootings: Music

-The Vietnam War Song Project has identified 70+ songs about or alluding to the Kent State shooting.
-The best-known popular culture response to the deaths was the protest song "Ohio", written by Neil Young for Crosby, Stills, Nash & Young.
-They promptly recorded the song, and preview discs (acetates) were rushed to major radio stations, although the group already had a hit song, "Teach Your Children", on the charts at the time.
+More than 80 songs have been identified by the Vietnam War Song Project as being about the Kent State shooting.
+According to research collected by Justin Brummer, the best-known popular culture response to the deaths was the protest song "Ohio", written by Neil Young for Crosby, Stills, Nash & Young (CSN&Y).
+They promptly recorded the song, and preview discs (acetates) were rushed to major radio stations, even though the group already had a hit song, "Teach Your Children", on the charts at the time.
 Within two and a half weeks of the shootings, "Ohio" was receiving national airplay.
-Crosby, Stills, and Nash visited the Kent State campus for the first time on May 4, 1997, where they performed the song for the May 4 Task Force's 27th annual commemoration.
 The B-side of the single release was Stephen Stills' anti-Vietnam War anthem, "Find the Cost of Freedom".

+David Crosby, Stephen Stills and Graham Nash visited the Kent State campus for the first time on May 4, 1997, twenty-seven years after the shootings, to perform the song for the May 4 Task Force's annual commemoration.